EVERYTHING YOU NEED TO KNOW ABOUT GOLD PLATING

 8. DOES GOLD-PLATED JEWELRY RUST?

 No, the gold plating does not rust.
 However, the base metal underneath the gold plating can rust if it is exposed to moisture.
-If you notice your gold-plated jewelry starting to tarnish, it's probably because the base metal is showing through.
+If you notice your gold-plated metal starting to tarnish, it's probably because the base metal is showing through.

 9. IS GOLD-PLATED HYPOALLERGENIC?